DWTechs/efficient-angular/content/best-practices.md

 - Manually handle change detection if needed (ChangeDetectionStrategy OnPush)

-- Don't create custom Pipes with a filtering or a sorting logic.
+- Don't create custom Pipes for a filtering or a sorting logic.
 These are expensive operations that you want to handle as few times as possible, for example in the component or in a service just before rendering the view.

 - Be aware of animations that can impact the application fluidity.